(Tested by Real Patriots Under Real Conditions)

 Budget panels make sense when:

-Recommended Budget Pick: Trina Solar Vertex S series offers the best performance per dollar we've tested.
+Recommended Budget Pick: Trina Solar Vertex S series offers the best performance per dollar I've tested.

 Premium panels pay off when: